hedhyw/rex/README.md

 ### Character classes

-Single characters and classes.
-They can be used as-is, as well as childs to `rex.CommonClass` or `rex.CommonNotClass`.
+Single characters and classes, that can be used as-is, as well as childs to `rex.CommonClass` or `rex.CommonNotClass`.

 ```golang
 rex.Chars.Digits() // `[0-9]`